Wondering how to book a Mystery Hotel deal? I’m going to tell you how you can get a few nights in a luxury hotel for half the price.

 Obviously there is some risk, because the rate you’re getting is so-damn-good it’s non-refundable.
 Yep, once you’ve booked that’s it there’s no getting out of it!
 Maybe you don’t like surprises, then obviously a Mystery Hotel deal isn’t for you because remember you don’t find out the name of the hotel until you’ve booked and paid.
 YOU CAN guess the hotel you’re going to get, but you need to spend time doing the research (further on we’ll show you how to find out the name of your hotel before you book).
 Basically, if you’re not too fussy and don’t NEED a swimming pool, a hair straightener in your room or a hot tub on your balcony then you should take a chance on a Mystery Hotel deal.

 Okay, is this all making sense so far?
-Great, now if you’re ready we’ll show you how to book your Mystery Hotel deal.
+Great, now if you’re ready we’ll show you

 Let’s start with a hotel search on Hotwire (we find this the most user-friendly website to book your Mystery Hotel).
 Enter your dates and destination in the search engine.
-Your page should look like this:

 Once you click on one particular Mystery deal, you will see more information.
 The description usually looks something like this

 Here’s some things you should make note of, some will be more important to you than others.
 The location is always a big one for us as we don’t want to be getting buses/ trains etc. if we are only in a city for a few nights.